Using Confidence Intervals to Test Hypotheses When analyzing the ... | Channels for Pearson+

 1

-Step 1: Define the null hypothesis (H₀) and the alternative hypothesis (Hₐ).
-The null hypothesis is H₀: p = 0.1, which states that the proportion of zeros is 0.1.
-The alternative hypothesis is Hₐ: p ≠ 0.1, which states that the proportion of zeros is not 0.1.
-This is a two-tailed test.
+Step 1: Identify the problem and the given data.
+The problem involves constructing a 95% confidence interval for the proportion of zeros in a sample.
+The given data includes the sample size (n = 1000), the number of zeros (x = 119), and the hypothesized proportion (p = 0.1).

 Step 2: Calculate the sample proportion (p̂).
-The sample proportion is given by p̂ = x / n, where x is the number of zeros observed (119) and n is the total number of digits sampled (1000).
-Substitute the values to find p̂.
+The sample proportion is calculated as p̂ = x / n, where x is the number of zeros and n is the sample size.
+Substitute the values x = 119 and n = 1000 into the formula.

-Step 3: Compute the standard error (SE) of the sample proportion.
-The formula for the standard error is SE = sqrt((p₀ * (1 - p₀)) / n), where p₀ is the hypothesized population proportion (0.1) and n is the sample size (1000).
-Substitute the values to calculate SE.
+Step 3: Determine the standard error (SE) of the sample proportion.
+The formula for the standard error is SE = sqrt((p̂ * (1 - p̂)) / n).
+Substitute the calculated value of p̂ and the sample size n = 1000 into the formula.

-Step 4: Calculate the test statistic (z).
-The formula for the z-test statistic is z = (p̂ - p₀) / SE, where p̂ is the sample proportion, p₀ is the hypothesized proportion, and SE is the standard error.
-Substitute the values to compute z.
+Step 4: Find the critical value (z) for a 95% confidence level.
+For a 95% confidence interval, the critical value z is approximately 1.96.
+This value corresponds to the z-score that captures the middle 95% of the standard normal distribution.

-Step 5: Determine the critical z-values for a two-tailed test at a 0.05 significance level.
-The critical z-values are ±1.96.
-Compare the calculated z-value to the critical z-values.
-If the calculated z-value falls outside the range of -1.96 to 1.96, reject the null hypothesis.
-Otherwise, fail to reject the null hypothesis.
+Step 5: Construct the confidence interval.
+The formula for the confidence interval is p̂ ± z * SE.
+Substitute the values of p̂, z, and SE into the formula to calculate the lower and upper bounds of the confidence interval.
+Interpret the confidence interval to determine whether it supports or refutes the claim that the proportion of zeros equals 0.1.

 Verified video answer for a similar problem: